-These items are not allowed at the monument:
+Items that are NOT allowed at the monument:

-2. Small bags, canvas and recycled material type shopping bags purchased in the secure zone.
-Use is allowed on the day of the purchase only.
+- Small canvas and recycled material type (thick plastic) shopping bags purchased in the secure zone.
+Use is allowed on the day of purchase only.

 *Note: Any bag that is determined to be allowed will be inspected and/or tagged as screened.

-Please do not leave valuables in your car.
-Also, please be sure your vehicles are locked and secured.
-Although federal law enforcement officers and security bike patrols monitor the parking lots, the National Park Service cannot be held responsible for any items that may be stolen from your vehicle.
+Please be sure your vehicles are locked and secured.
+Federal law enforcement officers and security bike patrols monitor the parking lots, but the National Park Service cannot be held responsible for any items that may be stolen from your vehicle.

 Medical and mobility concerns